 (At some point, there will be 802.3bt or 4PPoE standard that can deliver up to 90 watts of power.
 The primary targets of 802.3bt are smart-home and IoT devices.)

-The idea about active PoE is that if a device belongs to a particular standard, then it will work with all equipment of that standard, from any vendors.
+The main advantage of active PoE is when a device belongs to a particular standard, then it will work with all equipment of that standard, from any vendors.

 Passive PoE doesn’t adhere to a standard, and the vendor, therefore, has the freedom to specify its own electrical specs.
 With passive PoE, electricity is passed to the end-device (PD) immediately without being checked for compatibility.